jnozzi/cocoadev.com/SiteContent/General/ArchivingDifferentTypesOfObjects.markdown

 However, it seems like what you are trying to do is nicely done for you automatically by Core Data.
 ----

 Thanks for the response.
-I added a 'Root' class, and allocated it in [[MyDocument]]'s init, pointing to both the Employee and Department [[NSMutableArrays]].
+I added a 'Root' class, and allocated it in General/MyDocument's init, pointing to both the Employee and Department General/NSMutableArrays.
 It seems to work fine.
 Thanks!

 I'll look into Core Data once I get a bit more comfortable with the fundamentals.
 I've been extending the same app, with and without Bindings to get my Cocoa bearings.
 I'll probably add a third variant, based on Core Data.